ruchitGandhiNEU/demo/README.md

 - Variables - Responsible for integrating with preprocessor, variables selection
 - Automodeler - Responsible for integration with automodeler and providing results
 - Notifications - Responsible for communicating results of long running tasks to UI application
-- UI - Seer UI application
+- UI - Seer UI applicatioknjzcxkhnlkxcfnn

 ### Pre-Requirement